 Magazine

-Backing up data: here's how the law sees it
+Data backup: this is how the law sees it

-What must be backed up?
+What needs to be backed up?

-About the Author Sebastian Müller
+about the author Sebastian Müller

 Partner support

-Sebastian Müller is partner and top customer support at Langmeier Software, making him the best person to talk to about Langmeier backup backup solutions.
+Sebastian Müller is a partner and top customer advisor at Langmeier Software and therefore the best contact person for Langmeier backup solutions.

 Phone: +41 44 861 15 70